Alain de Botton

 Mr. de Botton: Well, that’s right.
 And our friends don’t tell us because they just want a pleasant evening with us.
 So we’re left with a bubble of ignorance about our own natures.
 And often, you can be way into your 40s before you’re starting to get a sense of, “Well, maybe some of the problem is in me.”
 Because of course, it’s so intuitive to think that of course it’s the other person.
 So to begin with that sense of, “I’m quite tricky and in these ways.”
 That’s a very important starting point for being good at love.

 So often we blame our lovers; we don’t blame our view of love.
-So we keep sacking our lovers and blowing up relationships all in pursuit of this idea of love which actually has no basis in reality.
+And so we keep sacking our lovers and blowing up relationships all in pursuit of this idea of love which actually has no basis in reality.
 It’s simply not rooted in anything we know.

 Ms. Tippett: This right person, this creature does not exist.